stephenberry/glaze/docs/variant-handling.md

 expect(std::get<int32_t>(x) == 33);
 ```

-## Objects Types
+## Object Types

 ### Auto Deduction of Object Types
-As of glaze 1.0 objects can be auto deduced based on the presence of unique key combinations.
+Objects can be auto deduced based on the presence of unique key combinations.
 ```c++
 struct xy_t
 {